devonzara/breadcrumbs/README.md

  */
 ```

 This package doesn't have a method to render the breadcrumbs; we're leaving that up to you.
 However, you can use `Breadcrumbs::getBreadcrumbs()` to fetch the `trail` or an array of the breadcrumbs for the current route.
-If used within' on the `home` page, you'll get the following output.
+If used on the `home` page, you'll get the following output.

 ```
 Array